 I am speculating on some reasons why residents of some African countries cannot use Paypal while others have just limited use:

 1. Banking system: the banking system in some African countries are not entirely electronic though many countries are fast developing in this area.
 Countries like South Africa, Egypt, Nigeria have gone far.
-Their banking system are quite developed.
+Their banking system is quite developed.

 3. High level of potential fraud: This would relate more to Nigeria, Egypt, Ghana.
 The incidence of fraud reported from these countries are high indeed and many online merchants and fraud-screening databases have marked these countries red.
 Legit businesses are thus negatively affected.
 Very few online merchants or mail forwarding agencies would ship to these countries.